AaronDMarasco/git4svn/README.md

 ![](img/repo_index_origin.png)

-`origin` is the default name for an upstream ("remote") repository; the "main" copy hosted on a corporate server or GitHub, etc. It's where you originally "cloned" from above.
+`origin` is the default name for an upstream ("remote") repository; the "main" copy hosted on a corporate server or GitHub, etc. It's where you originally "cloned" from previously.

 Earlier we talked about `git add` and how to put your changes into the index.
 If you then `git commit` them, they are put into _your_ repository.
 In subversion, it's _everybody's_ repository, so you know you were always working with the latest code (because you were forced to `svn update` before you could commit if you weren't!).
+In git, you're also responsible for keeping your _entire repository_ synchronized with other(s).

 | Command    | Usage                                                                                           |
 |------------|-------------------------------------------------------------------------------------------------|